cursedcoder/eprocess/README.md

   // setters getters etc.
 }

-class Main extends Worker // like that one in c++
+class Main extends Application // like that one in c++ {
-{
     public function run()
     {